May 2026: We are continuing a major code rewrite. Please contact us if you find issues. Thank you.

-Alumina ceramic is far superior to even the strongest porcelain in terms of hardness, wear resistance, and high-temperature stability.
-Porcelains are mixes of kaolin, feldspar and silica.
-Alumina parts are just micron-sized calcined alumina powder fired to an incredible cone 30 or more!
+In terms of hardness, wear resistance, and high-temperature stability, alumina ceramic is far superior to even the strongest mullite porcelain.
+Such porcelains are mixes of kaolin, feldspar and silica.
+Alumina parts are just micron-sized calcined alumina powder fired to an incredible cone 30 or more, often held there for days!
 The powder is mixed with binders and formed by pressing or injection molding.
-Precision "green machining" is also used while the part is chalky.
-The sintering is done at 1,700°C (3,100°F), for days, enabling the fine particles to fuse into a material approaching diamond hardness.
-With super fine particle size, high purity, dense packing and prolonged firing, surfaces can be white and so smooth they are glossy (e.g. spark plugs are not glazed).
-Parts can even be translucent.
-The incredible part: Alumina is not vitrified, it is sintered, no glass is developed during firing!
+Precision "green machining" is also used (while parts are chalky).
+With super fine particle size, high purity, dense packing and prolonged firing, surfaces can be very white and so smooth they are glossy (e.g. spark plugs are not glazed).
+While parts can even be translucent they are not vitrified, no glass is developed during firing.
+Rather, they are sintered - the fine particles fuse into a material approaching diamond hardness.

 | Materials |